chandago/gobinsec/README.md

 ## How Gobinsec works

-This tool first lists dependencies embedded in binary using [buildinfo package](https://pkg.go.dev/debug/buildinfo).
+This tool first lists dependencies embedded in the binary using the [buildinfo package](https://pkg.go.dev/debug/buildinfo).

-Then, it calls [National Vulnerability Database](https://nvd.nist.gov/) to lists known vulnerabilities for embedded dependencies.
+Then, it calls the [National Vulnerability Database](https://nvd.nist.gov/) to list known vulnerabilities for embedded dependencies.
 You can find documentation on its API at <https://nvd.nist.gov/developers/vulnerabilities> and get an API key here: <https://nvd.nist.gov/developers/request-an-api-key>.

 For instance, to get vulnerabilities for library *golang.org/x/text*, we would call <https://services.nvd.nist.gov/rest/json/cves/1.0/?keyword=golang.org/x/text>, which returns following JSON payload: